jogcruz/mcp_salesforce/README.md

 # Salesforce MCP Integration

-This project provides a Model Context Protocol (MCP) server for Salesforce integration, allowing you to execute SOQL queries and interact with Salesforce data through a standardized interface.
+This project provides a Model Context Protocol (MCP) server for Salesforce integration, allowing you to execute SOQL queries, retrieve metadata, and interact with Salesforce data through a standardized interface.

 ## Features

 - Connect to Salesforce orgs using environment variables
 - Execute SOQL queries against Salesforce data
-- Retrieve and process Salesforce records
+- Retrieve and process Salesforce records and metadata
+- List and manage Salesforce Flows
 - Secure credential management using environment variables

 ## Prerequisites